Disorder and diffuse scattering in single-chirality (TaSe$_4$)$_2$I crystals

 \subsection{Single-crystal structural refinement}

 Our single-crystal XRD confirms the presence of a bulk iodine deficiency in our samples.
-Detailed parameters from four fully-refined crystal structures are given in Table \ref{table:full_refinement_table}, while Fig. \ref{fig:iodine_deficiency} displays examples of the unit cells.
-Although the exact occupancies varied from crystal to crystal, the overall deficiency remained relatively consistent with a weighted average of approximately 0.884(15) total iodine fractional occupancy.
+Refinement parameters from four different full X-ray data sets are given in Table \ref{table:full_refinement_table} (with additional detailed parameters for sample 3 found in the Supplemental Material \cite{supplement}, Tables S2 and S3), while Fig. \ref{fig:iodine_deficiency} displays examples of the unit cells.
+Although the exact occupancies varied from crystal to crystal, the overall deficiency remained relatively consistent with a weighted average of approximately 0.88(2) total iodine fractional occupancy.
 Figure \ref{fig:iodine_deficiency}(a) shows the unit cell refinement from sample 4 of Table \ref{table:full_refinement_table} with the associated occupancy information displayed as fractional atomic spheres.
 Figure \ref{fig:iodine_deficiency}(b) shows four iodine chains from each of the four crystals stacked next to one another, demonstrating the slight variation between refinements for position and fractional occupancy.
 Refinements 1 and 2 are separate crystals at room temperature, while refinements 3 and 4 are the same crystal examined at room temperature and $T$ = 100 K, respectively.
 For sample number 4, the regular iodine I1 position gives the highest occupancy of 0.756(6).
 The I1A site gives an occupancy of 0.14(6), and the I1B site gives an occupancy of 0.05(3).
 Details about the crystal refinement process are given in the Supplemental Material \cite{supplement}.